 A guide to releasing your music without a label

-Ditto Music is one of the world’s leading independent music distributors, helping unsigned artists and bands sell music online by releasing their tracks to platforms including iTunes, Spotify, Apple Music, Tidal and more.
-Ditto also offers record label services to a select number of artists, managing a handful of PR and social media campaigns at any given time.
-Ditto are working hard helping unsigned artists and bands sell music online.
-So they were asked to share what a Music Distributor gets up to day to day…
+Ditto Music is one of the world’s leading independent music distributors, helping unsigned artists & bands sell music online by releasing their tracks to platforms including iTunes, Spotify, Apple Music, Tidal & more.
+Ditto also offers record label services to a select number of artists, alongside managing a handful of PR & social media campaigns at any given time.
+Ditto are working hard helping artists & bands sell music online.
+They were asked to share what a Music Distributor gets up to day to day…

 Whatever kind of music you make, if you’re not releasing your tracks online, you’re missing out on the potential royalties and exposure that comes with getting your tracks into the biggest online stores and streaming platforms.
 Nowadays, an effective independent music career in essential to your long-term success as a musician, whether you’re hoping to get signed in the future or not.
 Thankfully, unsigned artists don’t need the backing of a label to release music on iTunes, Spotify, Apple Music and other major stores.
 Anyone can release their tracks through an Independent music distributor – sometimes known as a music aggregator – and start collecting royalties from sales and streams.